rohini-omnilytiqs/vmwellness/README.md

 - Adobe Illustrator

 ## Future Scope
-In future iterations of this product, we would like to perform stress testing and refiine the backend and include Outlook / SlackBot integrations to further integrate wellness practices into employees' daily routines.
+In future iterations of this product, we would like to:
+- perform stress testing and refiine the backend
+- include Outlook / SlackBot integrations to further encourage wellness in employees' daily lives